bullinnyc/PopUpSwift/README.md

 ## Installation
 ### [Swift Package Manager](https://swift.org/package-manager/)

-Going to Xcode `File` > `Add Packages...` and add the repository by giving the URL of this GitHub.
+Going to Xcode `File` > `Add Packages...` and add the repository by giving the URL `https://github.com/bullinnyc/PopUpSwift`
+Enjoy!

 ## Usage

  ```swift
  import PopUpSwift
  ```

+### Quick start with use ready-made shapes

  ```swift
 let singleLineExampleText = "Life is like a box of chocolates, you never know what you’re gonna get."